 It also supports mercurial, which is nice if increasingly irrelevant.
 It has excellent interactive rebase support.
 But it often crashes half way through said rebase.

 On macOS it leaks file handles, which they claim is an upstream macOS bug, and while I do believe them that Apple has done a bad thing, the developer’s management of this issue is also a bad thing.
-Since that bug dates to 2011 clearly most other developers on the macOS platform have found more efficacious workarounds than blaming someone else via snarky links to bug trackers.
-Atlassian “solving” their clients’ problems by complaining and buck-passing might work if this were a hilarious cosmetic quirk, but in fact, the side-effects of said bug can include, in my own experience, significant data loss and file corruption, even in other applications that are nothing to do with SourceTree; when your whole system goes down the sinkhole of file handle exhaustion, everything goes very bad.
-Who would leave a bug in their software that destroys client data and brings down their systems unfixed for more than 5 years?
+Since that bug dates to 2011 clearly most other developers on the macOS platform have found more efficacious workarounds than blaming someone else via snarky links to bug trackers then giving up.
+Atlassian “solving” their clients’ problems by complaining and buck-passing might work if this bug were an amusing cosmetic quirk, but in fact, the side-effects of said bug can include, in my own experience, significant data loss and file corruption.
+I do not merely mean in SourceTree.
+This app destroys random data, when your whole system goes down the sinkhole of file handle exhaustion.
+Who would leave a bug in their software that destroys client data and brings down their systems unfixed for decadal time scales?
 Someone who you should not trust.
 This is a garbage product.

-There are other ancient and yet irritating cosmetic quirks such as ignoring your remote repo ordering, which as of 2019 remain unfixed since 2011, so definitely expect “side project” levels of support from this product despite its hefty corporate sponsor.
+There are other ancient and yet irritating cosmetic quirks such as ignoring remote repo ordering, which as of 2019 was unfixed since 2011.

 Pocket Git works on Android.